rockettheme/docs/Docs/joomla/extensions/roksprocket/tabs_mode.md

 9. **Strip HTML Tags**: Removes or preserves HTML tags in the description of an article.

 10. You can set a default title for all articles from the **Default Title** field.
-If this selection is set at **Default Article Title**, then the article's given titles are used.
+If this selection is set at **Default Article Title**, then the articles' given titles are used.

 11. **Default Icon**: Determines which image the module will default to when locating an icon for the tab.